 About the information we collect and hold

-We may collect the following information as part of our initial stages of recruiting:
+For candidates, we may collect the following information as part of our initial stages of recruiting:

 - Your name and contact details (i.e. address, home and mobile phone numbers, email address);